Key Takeaway

 New York City’s Earned Safe and Sick Time Act received significant updates that took effect on February 22, 2026, expanding employee rights and creating new obligations for employers.
 These changes affect nearly every worker in New York City and provide crucial protections for situations ranging from workplace violence to housing court proceedings.

-As of February 22, 2026, NYC workers can use accrued sick time for housing court proceedings, workplace violence recovery, public disaster response, and expanded childcare needs.
-Employers who retaliate against workers for exercising these rights face significant penalties.
+As of February 22, 2026, NYC workers can use accrued safe and sick time for housing court proceedings, workplace violence recovery, public disaster response, and expanded caregiving needs.
+Employers who deny lawful leave or retaliate against workers now face even more serious compliance risk.

 Understanding these new rights is essential for both employees and employers navigating the evolving landscape of workplace law in New York City.